-- C. The Colorado Ombudsman or designees shall only disclose information received from a Medicaid patient's records and/or files when: - 1.
-The Ombudsman authorizes the disclosure and - 2.
-In cases of identifying a patient, the patient or the legal representative of the patient must consent in writing to the disclosure and specify to whom the identity may be disclosed or - 3.
-A court orders the disclosure. - D. Non-compliance with the provisions of this section of the regulation will not be considered sufficient good cause as defined in 10 CCR 2505-10 section 8.130.4.
+- C. The Colorado Ombudsman or designees shall only disclose information received from a Medicaid patient's records and/or files when: - The Ombudsman authorizes the disclosure and - 2.
+In cases of identifying a patient, the patient or the legal representative of the patient must consent in writing to the disclosure and specify to whom the identity may be disclosed or - A court orders the disclosure.

+D. Non-compliance with the provisions of this section of the regulation will not be considered sufficient good cause as defined in 10 CCR 2505-10 section 8.130.4. the section of this manual called STANDARDS FOR DENIAL, TERMINATION, AND NON-RENEWAL OF PROVIDER AGREEMENTS.